 Initial treatment for Louis’ moderate low back pain

 - Re-education – proper sitting/standing

-The best initial treatment is to work chiropractically on the muscular imbalances of the spine and lower extremities that are affecting the body’s biomechanics.
+The best initial treatment is to work chiropractically on the spine and lower extremities’ muscular imbalances affecting the body’s biomechanics.

 Dr. Jimenez: If necessary, a functional movement screening examination.